SURE Criteria and Selection

 - Engineering departmental faculty will oversee the selection of all SURE students.

-- Departments will select SURE students by late February 2017.
+- Departments will select SURE students by March 1, 2021.

-- SURE applicants will be notified about their selection status beginning late February to mid March 2017.
+- SURE applicants will be notified about their selection status beginning early March 2021.

 - Students are not enrolled for credit for this program.